arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 ***For complete information on AT commands compatible with the Pro 4G Module, please refer to the [AT Commands Manual](assets/Quectel_EC2x&EG9x&EG2x-G&EM05_Series_AT_Commands_Manual_V2.0.pdf).***

-Using **`mmcli`**, you can easily send AT commands to your Cat.4 modem to perform various tasks like checking the modem status, signal quality, and network registration.
-This method provides a straightforward way to interact with your modem from a Linux environment, whether you are performing a simple check or managing more advanced functions.

-Following these steps, you can effectively manage and troubleshoot your modem using AT commands in the Linux environment.
+The **`mmcli`** tool allows you to send AT commands to your Cat.4 modem from a Linux environment to check modem status, signal quality, and network registration.
+You can manage and troubleshoot the Pro 4G Module using AT commands in the Portenta X8's Linux environment by following the above steps.

 #### Using Arduino